seb-pg/meta_puzzles/README.md

 <b><u>cpp17/*</u></b>
 * C\++20 (or C\++23) would have helped making the code shorter and easier to read, but Meta's website is stuck in C\++17.
-* The code is written using a "plausible" medium developer style (it just works with basic C++), and not much emphasis is spent on optimisation (e.g. using polymorphic allocator would be an obvious low hanging fruit).
+* The code is written using a "plausible" medium developer style (it just works with basic C++ knowledge), and not much emphasis is spent on optimisation (e.g. using polymorphic allocator would be an obvious low hanging fruit).
 * Meta passes containers, such as std::vector or std::string by value, rather than reference.
 The signature are kept but all functions are calling a more more C\++ style function using reference, which can be used for performance testing.
 * Meta used int and long long and seemed to assume they were, respectively, 32 bits and 64 bits.  int32_t/int64_t are used instead passed Meta's function signature.
 * Meta only used signed integer, rather than using the correct signed/unsigned integer (e.g. distances/counts should always be positive).
 To make code more readable, minimum casting has been used in the code for readibility, even if sometimes, it was tempting to do the right thing in term of sign correctness.
-* shared_ptr are sometimes used, intentionally, even when not needed as it matches the Python's code and provides an additional comparison opportunity.
+* While shared_ptr was not necessary to solved the problem, it was used to match the Python's code and provides an additional comparison opportunity (and provided an interesting opportunity of to compare them with Rust's std::rc::Rc).
 * l3_rabbit_hole2: iterative and recursive solutions are provided (could be interested for speed benchmark).
 * l4_mathematical_art: for GCC, the  solution can use "order_of_key" on std::set to match Python's code as std::distance in STL is linear on std::set, not logarithmic.